The efficient certification of knottedness and Thurston norm

 Note that there is a morphism of graphs $X_\partial \rightarrow X_c$.
 This sends edges to edges, by sending each boundary component of $\partial_v {\cal B}'$ to the component of $\partial_v {\cal B}'$ that contains it.
 It sends vertices to vertices in a similar way.

 6pt {\caps 10.4.
 The algorithm} 6pt

 We now explain how to modify $M'$ and its handle structure.
 As explained in Section 10.1, the first stage is to attach a 2-handle along any u-suture that intersects ${\cal B}$, and enlarge ${\cal B}$ to include these 2-handles.
-We then remove any component $B$ of ${\cal B}$ such that ${\rm int}(\partial_v B)$ intersects $\partial M$.
+We then remove from $M'$ any component $B$ of ${\cal B}$ that contains a product disc in $\partial_v B$.
+(This is the procedure described in Section 10.2.)
 We then construct the boundary graph $X_\partial$ and the connectivity graph $X_c$.

 We now modify the manifold $M'$, and at the same time modify the boundary graph and the connectivity graph.
-We follow the same procedure used in Section 8 of [20], and so, for ease of reference, we use the same numbering of cases.
+We follow the same procedure used in Section 8 of [21], and so, for ease of reference, we use the same numbering of cases.

 The algorithm starts by checking whether the hypothesis of the first case holds.
 If it does, then the procedure given in that case is followed.
 This changes the handle structure and the graphs $X_c$ and $X_\partial$.
 The algorithm then goes back to the beginning, and checks whether Case 1 holds in this new structure.
 On the other hand, if Case 1 does not apply, then the algorithm proceeds to Case 2, and so on.
 In this way, a case is considered only if all the earlier cases do not apply.